 Underground in the Quincy Mine

-When you get off the cog rail tram your underground guide will drive you through the adit (horizontal mine entrance) nearly one-half mile straight into the side of the hill.
+Your underground explorations begin with a nearly one-half mile walk through the historic East Adit (1895).
 The adit is approximately 15 feet high and 15 feet wide.
 On the way to the No. 5 shaft you will see early mine cars on rails and how they functioned.
-At the No. 5 shaft you will see the large opening (stope) developed in the late 1850's and into the Civil War, the water filling the lower levels of the mine, demonstrations of manual and pneumatic drilling equipment, and learn of the rigors of work in this immense man-made labyrinth.
+At the No. 5 shaft you will see the large opening (stope) developed in the late 1850s and into the Civil War, the water filling the lower levels of the mine, demonstrations of manual and pneumatic drilling equipment, and learn of the rigors of work in this immense man-made labyrinth.

 The Museum is located in the 1894 No. 2 Hoist Building.
 The Museum exhibits include mining artifacts, interpretive panels of the Quincy Mining Company, and an operatonal model railroad of the Quincy Mining Company Mining site and Stamp Mill.